Washington State Office of Superintendent of Public Instruction

 Like all members of executive branch, the Superintendent of Public Instruction was established as a partisan position by the Washington State Constitution in 1889.
 However, an initiative to the people in 1938 made the position nonpartisan.
 Initiative 126 passed 293,202 to 153,142 and is codified as Chapter 1 Laws of 1939.
 Pearl Wanamaker became the first nonpartisan superintendent when she was elected in November 1940.

 The agency is headquartered in the Old Capitol Building in Olympia.

+Superintendent of Public Instruction

-Superintendents of Public Instruction
+The Superintendent of Public Instruction is paid an annual salary of $171,765.

+The current Superintendent is Chris Reykdal; past Superintendents include: